FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 What Are the Four Events of the FBI PFT?

 To build an effective training plan, you must know what you're training for.
-The FBI Physical Fitness Test (PFT) is a balanced assessment of your physical abilities across four distinct events, all performed on the same day with short breaks in between.
+The FBI Physical Fitness Test (PFT) is a balanced assessment of four distinct events, performed on the same day in a fixed order, pull-ups or chin-ups, then the 300-meter sprint, then push-ups, then the 1.5-mile run, with no more than five minutes of rest between each.
+That sequence matters: you hit the run with your arms already taxed from pulling and pushing, which is exactly the cumulative fatigue the test is designed to expose.

-Next, the test moves from raw strength to pure speed with the 300-meter sprint.
+The 300-meter sprint shifts the test from muscular endurance to pure speed.
 This event is an all-out effort, testing your anaerobic power and ability to run as fast as possible over a short distance.
 It requires a different type of energy than the other events.

 Finally, the PFT concludes with the ultimate test of cardiovascular endurance: the 1.5-mile run.
 Here, the goal is to cover the distance in the fastest time possible.
 Success relies on pacing and stamina, not just the explosive speed needed for the sprint.